 Adult genetics involves working with families with a wide variety of genetic conditions with onset occurring after childhood and adolescence.
 Examples of conditions are types of muscular dystrophy, Huntington's disease, hemochromatosis, blood clot disorders, heritable cardiac disorders, and more.
 We also see women/couples for preconception counseling or those with 3 or more pregnancy losses.

 Most of this testing is predictive to determine if the person is at risk for developing that condition.
 For some conditions, this can be helpful to determine a health plan to take active steps to prevent or minimize the damage associated with the condition.
 For others, the client feels like this would be helpful for planning their future.
 Other clients choose to receive information on the condition but choose not to be tested.
 Like each person, each condition is unique.
-Meeting with a genetic counselor may help clarify the unique issues in your situation and the benefits and limitations of testing.
+Meeting with a genetic counselor may help clarify the issues in your situation and outline the benefits and limitations of testing.

 We work closely with the University of Washington to provide the recommended testing protocol for Huntington's disease.